TarunRaveesh/amFOSS-tasks/Task-10/README.md

 This cousrse is a real treat; wonderful knowledge at zero price, it was a bit tough and time consuming though...

-I have completed 4 psets; the work is stored in the respective folders :)
+I have completed 4 psets; the work is stored in the respective subfolders along with a check50 result screenshot :)